Graph and Temporal Convolutional Networks for 3D Multi-person Pose Estimation in Monocular Videos: Experiments

 \section{Experiments}

-\paragraph{MuPoTS-3D}~\cite{mehta2018single} is a 3D multi-person testing set that is consisted of $>$8000 frames of 5 indoor and 15 outdoor scenes, and it's corresponding training set is augmented from 3DHP, called MuCo-3DHP.
+\textbf{MuPoTS-3D} is a 3D multi-person testing set with both indoor and outdoor scenes~\cite{mehta2018single}.
 The ground-truth 3D pose of each person in the video is obtained from multi-view markerless capture, which is suitable for evaluating 3D multi-person pose estimation performance in both person-centric and camera-centric coordinates.
-Unlike previous methods~\cite{Moon_2019_ICCV_3DMPPE} using the training set (MuCo-3DHP) to train their models and then do evaluation on MuPoTS-3D, we use MuPoTS-3D for testing only without fine tuning.
+Unlike previous methods~\cite{Moon_2019_ICCV_3DMPPE} using the training set (MuCo-3DHP) to train their models and then do evaluation on MuPoTS-3D, we use MuPoTS-3D for testing only without fine-tuning.

-\paragraph{3DPW}~\cite{3DPW} is an outdoor multi-person dataset for 3D human pose reconstruction that contains 24,12,24 video clips for training, validation, and testing.
-The 3D ground-truth is obtained by IMU readings from a person performs daily activities outdoor with the sensor in each video clip, so it is suitable for in-the-wild video evaluation.
+\textbf{3DPW} is an outdoor multi-person dataset for 3D human pose reconstruction~\cite{3DPW}.
 Following previous methods~\cite{humanMotionKanazawa19,sun2019human}, we use 3DPW for testing only without any fine-tuning.
-The ground-truth of 3DPW is SMPL 3D mesh model~\cite{loper2015smpl}, where the definition of joints differs from the one commonly used in 3D human pose estimation (skeleton-based) like Human3.6M~\cite{tripathi2020posenet3d}.
-Few skeleton-based 3D pose estimation methods perform evaluation on it due to the different ground-truth definitions~\cite{cheng2020sptaiotemporal} where joint adaptation or scaling are needed to adjust the estimated 3D joints.
+The ground-truth of 3DPW is SMPL 3D mesh model~\cite{loper2015smpl}, where the definition of joints differs from the one commonly used in 3D human pose estimation (skeleton-based) like Human3.6M~\cite{tripathi2020posenet3d}, so it is unfair to evaluate skeleton-based methods on it even after joint adaption or scaling.
+To perform a fair comparison, we select an occlusion subset from the 3DPW test set (please refer to the supplementary material for details).
+And the performance change of a method between the full test set and the subset indicates how well the method can handle the missing information problem caused by occlusions.

-However, the process of adjusting the joints also introduces errors, so evaluation value on 3DPW cannot objectively reflect the performance of skeleton-based pose estimation methods.
-As we focus on solving the missing information problem caused by occlusions and incorrect detection, we select the top 10,000 frames with smallest IoU between detection and ground-truth bounding boxes as a subset, and then perform evaluation and comparison on this subset.
-Even the evaluation value on this subset is still not a good performance indicator, the performance change of a method between full testing set and the subset can measure how well the method can handle the missing information problem.